FRIDAY PONY & HORSE SHOW

 • Passes will not be mailed, check the Rules and Regulations

-• Exhibitors are responsible for their own errors and those of their agents in the preparation of entry forms.
+• Exhibitors are responsible for their own errors and those of their agents in preparation of entry forms.

 • Any person who attempts to interfere with the judges while in the discharge of their duties or who at any time on the premises of the Society use any contemptuous or abusive language to any judge in consequence of any award made by the judge shall forfeit any prizemoney to which the person might otherwise be entitled and may be excluded from exhibiting for one year thereafter.